AhmedAbd-Allah/zappy/README.md

         - navigate to inside front and run "npm install" then run "npm start"

-    # To run project using docker image
+    # To run project as docker image

         - build both frontend and backend docker images using the command "docker build -t frontend" for frontend project and "docker build -t backend" for the backend project.